History

 Northern Tigers players twice won the Silver Medal for Best Player in the Super League – Paul Davies in 2006 and Stuart Page in 2008.

 In 2010 the Northern Tigers Men’s team claimed the club’s first ever Super League Championship under Coach Jason Eagar with a 4-0 win over St George.
+Jason Eagar was also awarded Super League Coach of the Year.

 In 2011 Gabriella Dal Pozzo won the Silver Medal for Best Player in Women’s Super League.

 In 2012 the KDSA was renamed as the Northern Suburbs Football Association.
 Northern Tigers Women finished as Super League club championship winners and were promoted to Women’s Premier League, while the Men’s First Grade did the Premiership-Championship double.
+Jason Eagar was again awarded Super League Coach of the Year.

 In 2016 Northern Tigers women won the Women’s NPL 2 Club Championship and earned promotion to the 2017 Women’s NPL.
 The all-round strength of the program was shown by all five squads (First Grade, Reserves, U17’s, U15’s and U13’s) qualifying for their respective Grand Finals, securing victories in First Grade, U15’s and U13’s.